manuelpepe/PolyCompounder/README.md

 2. Extend `PZAPCompoundTask` and redefine class attributes.
 3. Instanciate new task and pass to `Compounder`.

-In the future you should be able to add the abu file, configure the manager with a json file and configure pairs to compond in a different json file.
+In the future you should be able to add the abi file and configure the available contracts with a json file.